1nfinigon/omclone/README.md

 -   Run E L2 norm started exploding around 170k, loss started getting affected around 200k, and then completely diverged by 240k.
 So, lr=4e-4 was still too high.
+-   Run G L2 norm started exploding around 340k and completely diverged by 600k.
+    So it seems that 0.999 momentum is too high for the long-term, and needs reducing according to a schedule.
+(Or perhaps with better init we can start with something lower).

 # Experiment 5 - PyTorch 2.0.1 optimizer/hyperparameter search